MicrosoftDocs/sql-docs/docs/advanced-analytics/common-issues-external-script-execution.md

 #### Improper setup leading to mismatched DLLs

-If you install the database engine with other features, patch the server, and then later add the R Services feature using the original media, the wrong version of the R components might be installed.
+If you install the database engine with other features, patch the server, and then later add the machine learning feature using the original media, the wrong version of the machine learning components might be installed.
 When Launchpad detects a version mismatch, it will shut down and create a dump file.

 To avoid this problem, be sure to install any new features at the same patch level as the server instance.